SAP Appeal DEADLINE for FALL 2023 - December 1st, 2023

 Students who do not meet Pace of Progress and/or GPA may also reinstate themselves to Satisfactory status if they are meeting all the SAP standards.

 Yes.
-Students can complete a SAP appeal once per academic year (Fall, Spring, Summer) and TWICE during their lifetime at College of the Desert.
+Students can complete a SAP appeal once per academic year (Fall, Spring, Summer) and THREE times during their lifetime at College of the Desert (effective Fall 2023).

 Yes, up to 30 units of non-degree/remedial courses can qualify for federal financial aid.
 You may also be paid for any repeated class (one time) if you previously passed ('D' or better).
 To review an example on repeated coursework, please watch the video below: